 UV light has germicidal qualities.
 Also known as sanitizing lights and purifying lights, this solution kills germs, bacteria and mold.

-It can be paired with most comfort equipment, and are highly useful in stopping the movement of particles in your home and your Winnipeg neighbors.
+It can be paired with most heating and cooling equipment, and are very useful in halting the movement of particles in your home and your Winnipeg neighbors.

 This purification procedure keeps the inside air cleaner and healthier.
-Working jointly with an excellent filter, this unit will lower the chance these pollutants will come into your home’s ductwork.
+Working together with an excellent filter, this unit will lower the chance these pollutants will get into your home’s ductwork.

 What Are the Benefits of Using UV Lights?